codefresh-io/docs.codefresh.io/_docs/promotions/promotion-flow.md

   When adding an environment, you can select from the list of available environments, or create a new one that takes you to the Environments page for defining settings.
 At this point, the Promotion Flow remains unsaved, allowing to return to the flow later.

 * Removing environments
-  You can remove an environment from the Promotion Flow, and decide how to reconnect next environments to previous environments.
+  You can remove an environment from the Promotion Flow, and decide how to reconnect next environments if any, to previous environments.

-  Reconnecting environments is only relevant when there is one or more environments in the flow _following_ the one being removed.
+  Reconnecting environments is only relevant when there are one or more environments in the flow _following_ the one being removed.
 If the environment you’re removing, for example `staging` is the final environment in the flow, you can remove it directly without needing to reconnect.

-### ## Dependencies
+### Dependencies

 ### Inline versus global Promotion Policy settings

 For each environment, you can explicitly set the Promotion Policy, including the Promotion Action (required), and the optional Pre- and Post-Action Workflows.

 ##### Inline Promotion Policy settings
 The Flow Builder displays available settings for the Promotion Policy.
-If you manually select these settings, this _inline_ selection overides any automated Promotion Policy settings that match the product/environment when the flow is triggered.
+If you manually select these settings, this _inline_ selection overrides any global Promotion Policy settings that match the product/environment when the flow is triggered.

 ##### Global Promotion Policy settings
-If no inline settings are defined, the system applies automated Promotion Policy settings based on predefined priorities.
+If no inline settings are defined, the system applies global Promotion Policy settings based on predefined priorities.
 See TBD

 ## Previewing Promotion Policies by Product
-Instead of waiting for the Promotion Flow to be triggered, you can preview Promotion Policy settings for any product to ensure that the environment and product have the desired policies.
+Instead of waiting for the Promotion Flow to be triggered, you can evaluate Promotion Policy settings for any product.
+Policy evaluation by product is useful to identify that the environment and product have the desired policies, no matching Policies, or Policies missing required settings such as the Promotion Action.

-Previewing Policies by product confirms if the automated Policies that will be applied for the product are the correct ones for it.
-Preview is also useful to identify  environments and products without matching Policies or Policies that are missing required settings such as the Promotion Action.
-Note that only those settings without inline values are populated by the preview.
+Note that when you evaluate by product, only those settings without inline values are populated.

 ## Create a Promotion Flow
 Visually design and create the flow by selecting environments, Promotion Actions and Workflows, and defining dependencies through the Flow Builder.
 If needed create new environments and promotion workflows on-the-fly when doing so.